The most representative color, given the challenges of photographing dark furniture, is in the image at the top of this page.

 These swirling bits of foliage convey a sense of energy, not unlike the satellite photos of spiraling hurricanes that sweep ashore each summer along the Gulf of Mexico near where our collection is housed.
 Each putto appears to balance precariously atop a swirl as if surfing on a hurricane-induced wave and hurtling toward the shore.
 While not mirror images of one another, they are portrayed with energy, their hair tousled and their hands reaching out to grab bits of foliage just as parts of stems and flowers brake away from the spirals.
 Appearing to materialize from the centers of the spiral are disembodied heads, clean-shaven and with lots of hair.
 Are they meant to represent the satyrs at some earlier point in time?

-The spiral motifs with putti remained popular as stylistic elements of Italian grotesque decoration.
-As embraced in France, they appeared in various branches of decorative arts both during the Renaissance and the revival of the style in the 19th century.
+The spiral motifs with putti remained popular in France as stylistic elements of Italian grotesque decoration throughout the 16th century.
+As embraced in France, they appeared in various branches of decorative arts both during the Renaissance and the revival of the style in the 19th century, especially from the factories at Blois and Gien.

 Birds, another favorite element in grotesque decoration, appear at the outer limits of the spiral motifs on both sides of the front of the chest.
 The bird in the upper part, with its long, curving neck, appears to be a swan launching itself in flight.
 At the bottom, and at a lower altitude, is a different type of bird running as if to catch itself in the up-sweep of the spiral.